All Episodes

 Let's talk about uranium one and all of the wild accusations.

-Uh it uh got into the mainstream press because the New York Times made a deal with Breitbart, and that doesn't get enough attention.
+It got into the mainstream press because the New York Times made a deal with Breitbart, and that doesn't get enough attention.

-It's a political stunt by the Trump administration and its allies to distract from the very serious uh information coming out about the Trump campaign's connections with Russia.
+What we have here is exactly what it looks like: it's a political stunt by the Trump administration and its allies to distract from the very serious information coming out about the Trump campaign's connections with Russia.

-Was there anything to can you understand why people I don't know, Rita, I don't know what you're talking about.
+Frida, I don't know what you're talking about.

 I've never heard that.

-And so no, I don't know anything about it.
+And so, no, I don't know anything about it.

-I do know that this has been this whole thing has been investigated repeatedly and it's been debunked repeatedly.
+I do know that this has been, this whole thing has been investigated repeatedly, and it's been debunked repeatedly.

 Can I ask you just on the surface?